Privatik/BaseProject/README.md

 }
 ```

-This library was inspired by the existing [library](https://github.com/dimsuz/unicorn/tree/master), but something has changed.

-For the presenter used also my library from [maven](https://central.sonatype.com/artifact/io.github.privatik/presenter-android/1.0.2-beta) (the library is not tested enough, use the owl solution)

 For business logic use a base interactor for single state beetwen ui-data layers
 ```
 internal class AuthInteractorImpl @Inject constructor(
     private val repository: AuthRepository